bwiss11/Ludo-With-GUI/README.md

 <img width="320" alt="image" src="https://github.com/bwiss11/Ludo-with-GUI/assets/79183545/622566a0-7122-41c2-a791-1a969ad88a37"><img width="320" alt="image" src="https://github.com/bwiss11/Ludo-with-GUI/assets/79183545/00a7a400-ba45-4275-b8f3-2c1f1416b4df"><img width="320" alt="image" src="https://github.com/bwiss11/Ludo-with-GUI/assets/79183545/cb05bc3c-dd86-4a71-b5bf-89caa188e37c">

 ### Stacking Tokens
 Players continue to roll, with the ability to move a token out of the home area by rolling a 6.
-Below we see an example of the blue player rolling a 6 and now having the opportunity to either advance the token already out 6 spaces, or bring another token out of the home area [slide 1].
+Below we see an example of the blue player rolling a 6 and now having the opportunity to either advance the token already out six spaces, or bring another token out of the home area [slide 1].
 They choose to bring another token out, and since two tokens of the same color are on the same space, they become stacked [slide 2] and will now move together [slide 3] (stacking can be done on any space, not just the home space).

 <img width="320" alt="image" src="https://github.com/bwiss11/Ludo-with-GUI/assets/79183545/37c68719-5680-4e61-a379-caa5c91d51d4"><img width="320" alt="image" src="https://github.com/bwiss11/Ludo-with-GUI/assets/79183545/f9461949-5dab-4b57-a586-1aa610d5d412"><img width="320" alt="image" src="https://github.com/bwiss11/Ludo-with-GUI/assets/79183545/b4fb4461-8742-4dd5-ac90-3f0be669aac6">